kaliflowerx3/ZoltriTWserver/deniedmods.md

 Statues Mod - Depending on performance (has microblocks)
 Chromaticraft - Waiting for updates
 Hardcore Ender Expansion - one day
+Archmagus - Need testings

 # List of already denied mods
 (Unbalanced means server admins have decided this.
 Disagree all you want but don't argue, it won't help)

+AbyssalCraft - Previously had it, performance issues Any Gun/tanks/missile/rockets mod - cmon
+Any mod that is based off a movie/tv show/other video game - Meaningless/Not Thematically Appropriate/Fuck you
+Archimedes Ships - Performance Issues
 Ars Magica - Unbalanced
-Mr. Crayfish - Unbalanced
-Tinker's construct - Not Thematically Appropriate
 Astral Sorcery - No 1.7.10 version
-Magical Crops - Unbalanced
-Sanguimancy- Broken
+Backpack mod - Meaningless
+Block armor - Not Thematically Appropriate
+Blood Magic - Had it, cycled it out
+Botanical Addons - Meaningless :(
+Builders wands/Building Tools - Meaningless
+Carpenters Blocks - Performance Issues
 Chisel and Bits - Performance Issues
+Chromitcraft - Performance Issues (idk what this is meant to be)
+CopiousDogs - Broken/Performance Issues
+Dab mod - fuck you
+Decocraft - Performance Issues
+Dimensional Doors - Performance issues/redundant to Mirror Dim
+Druidry - Meaningless/Unfinished at 1.7.10
+Evilcraft - Had it, cycled it out
+Extra Util - Not Thematically Appropriate
-Carpenters Blocks - Performance Issues
+Gadomancy - Performance Issues
+Iron chests - Meaningless
+JeweleryCraft - Meaningless
+Magical Crops/farmable ores - Unbalanced
+Mr. Crayfish - Unbalanced
+Necromancy - Meaningless/Not Thematically Appropriate/Kinda a joke mod
+NiftyBlocks - Redundant (Pam's for food, Chisel for deco)
+Open Blocks - Not Thematically Appropriate
+Other flight mods - Meaningless
 Project E - Not Thematically Appropriate
-Iron chests - Meaningless
-Extra Util - Not Thematically Appropriate
-Backpack mod - Meaningless
-portal gun s- Not Thematically Appropriate
-Builders wands - Meaningless
-decocraft - Performance Issues
-gadomancy - Performance Issues
-twilight forest - Performance Issues
-other flight mods - Meaningless
-wizardry - Performance Issues
+Sanguimancy - Broken
+Silent's Gems - Unbalanced
 Simple robots - Not Thematically Appropriate
-chromitcraft - Performance Issues (idk what this is meant to be)
-the last blockbender - Not Thematically Appropriate
-block armor - Not Thematically Appropriate
-simply magic - Performance Issues/Underdeveloped
+Simply magic - Performance Issues/Underdeveloped
-Necromancy - Meaningless/Not Thematically Appropriate/Kinda a joke mod
-CopiousDogs - Broken/Performance Issues
-JeweleryCraft - Meaningless
+Thaumaturgical Knowledge - Only adds 1 thing
 Thaumic Bases - Unbalanced
-Druidry - Meaningless/Unfinished at 1.7.10
-Open Blocks - Not Thematically Appropriate
+Tinker's construct - Not Thematically Appropriate
-Archimedes Ships - Performance Issues
+Twilight forest - Performance Issues
-Blood Magic - Had it, cycled it out
-Evilcraft - Had it, cycled it out
-Dimensional Doors - Performance issues/redundant to Mirror Dim
-Any Gun mod - cmon
-Botanical Addons - Meaningless :(
+Waystones/teleport mod - Meaningless
-Thaumaturgical Knowledge - Only adds 1 thing AbyssalCraft - Previously had it, performance issues
+Wizardry - Performance Issues

 # Other types of Suggestions
 ANY OTHER WAY TO RTP - Modded world generation messes up RTP.
 Deal with it.